 |

-Heading to the Lake Placid area and wondering where to hike?!
-Lake Placid is one of the most popular destinations within the six-million-acre Adirondack Park – the largest park in the contiguous United States.
+Heading to Lake Placid and wondering where to hike?!
+Lake Placid is located within the six-million-acre Adirondack Park – the largest park in the contiguous United States. 🌲🌲

 woman in pink shirt smiling with dog on top of mountain in summer in lake placid with green mountains and blue sky